The Real Cost of Stress: Not Knowing Could be Killing You!

 Dr. Tennant’s® Adrenal Desiccated Glandular Formula

 Is a proprietary formula that is designed to support cortisol production and stress management.
 Provides powerful short-term adrenal support for immediate energy needs.
-Supports immune system function which can be compromised with adrenal fatigue and promote endocrine health and cellular function.
+Supports immune system function (which can be compromised with adrenal fatigue) and promotes endocrine health and cellular function.

 shop now